tvanslyke/ENGW-3302/discourse-community-manual.md

 * Metal/Bare Metal - Low level stuff.
 Code or programming languages that are "near the metal" are low-level and less abstract.
 * Interface - The means with which a software component can be interacted with.
 An interface is just a description of "what it does" and "how to use it", without the "how it works" part.
 * Implementation - An implementation, in software, is the "how it works" part of an *interface* (defined above).
 More correctly, it is not a part of the interface, but instead it is the set of inner workings that are accessible via the corresponding interface.
 A keyboard is an interface to a computer, but the computer (plus operating system and associated firmware/software) does the actual work.
-* Turing Complete - A computational system is turing complete if it can, in theory, be used to compute anything that a computer can.
-Turing completeness is a category; all programming languages are Turing complete (though a turing complete system need not be a linguistic construct).
+* Turing Complete - A computational system is Turing complete if it can, in theory, be used to compute anything that a computer can.
+Turing completeness is a category; all programming languages are Turing complete (though a Turing complete system need not be a linguistic construct).
 * Compiler - A tool which turns source code into executable machine code.
 * Interpreter - A tool which executes a program in source code format.
 * Regression - A change to a piece of software that results in the introduction of a bug.